Last updated: August 9th, 2023

 Snorkeling At Honeymoon Beach

 The reef on the point on the eastern end of the beach between Caneel Bay and Honeymoon Beach is smaller than the western reef but also offers excellent snorkeling with the advantage of being easier to access.
+It’s not the best beach for snorkeling in the U.S. Virgin Islands but it’s far from the worst.

 You can find plenty of marine life in terms of tropical fish and coral.
 There are some rays and sea turtles that tend to swim here sometimes, but you might have better luck on other St. John beaches like Maho Bay or Trunk Bay for that.